-When we are able to introduce trips again they will be subject to our usual procedures.
-All visits must have a Risk Benefit form completed which must be approved by a member of the Senior Leadership Team and our Welfare Officer.
+Care is taken when we plan trips and all staff will complete risk assessments which must be approved by a member of the Senior Leadership Team or Welfare and Safeguarding Officer.
 These follow the guidance for planning a trip kept on central file.
-For most local visits there are prepared Risk Benefits forms that might only need slight amendment so please make use of these.
+For most local visits there are prepared Risk Assessment forms that might only need slight amendment so staff make use of these.
 Details are kept on central file.
 Guidance on this can be sought from a member of the Senior Leadership Team.
 If additional adults are accompanying a party of children, they will be briefed by the trip leader about the potential risks and how they are managed.